qiskit-community/prototype-entanglement-forging/README.md

 The documentation can be found in the [documentation](./documentation/) directory.

-Information about this documentation philosophy can be found on the [Divio website](https://documentation.divio.com).
+Information about this documentation philosophy can be found on the [Diátaxis website](https://diataxis.fr/).

 ## How to give feedback
 We encourage your feedback!
 You can share your thoughts with us by: